Royal Naval Air Service: Background

-In 1908, the British Government recognised the military potential of aircraft.
-The Prime Minister, H. H. Asquith, approved the formation of an "Advisory Committee for Aeronautics" and an "Aerial Sub-Committee of the Committee of Imperial Defence".
-Both committees were composed of politicians, army officers and Royal Navy officers.
-On 21 July 1908 Captain Reginald Bacon, who was a member of the Aerial Navigation sub-committee, submitted to the First Sea Lord Sir John Fisher that a rigid airship based on the German Zeppelin be designed and constructed by the firm of Vickers.
+On 21 July 1908 Captain Reginald Bacon, who was a member of the Aerial Navigation Sub-Committee, submitted to the First Sea Lord Sir John Fisher that a rigid airship based on the German Zeppelin be designed and constructed by the firm of Vickers.
 After much discussion on the Committee of Imperial Defence the suggestion was approved on 7 May 1909.
-The airship, named Mayfly, never flew and broke in half on 24 September 1911.
-The then First Sea Lord, Sir Arthur Wilson, recommended that rigid airship construction be abandoned.
+Though Bacon had been intended as the Superintendent of Construction, his departure from the Royal Navy in November 1909 saw the role fall to his protegee at the Naval Ordnance Department, Captain Murray Sueter.
+Consequently, Sueter was the first Royal Navy officer assigned to a naval air project.

 On 21 June 1910, Lt.
 George Cyril Colmore became the first qualified pilot in the Royal Navy.
 After completing training, which Colmore paid for out of his own pocket, he was issued with Royal Aero Club Certificate Number 15.

 In November 1910, the Royal Aero Club, thanks to one of its members, Francis McClean, offered the Royal Navy two aircraft with which to train its first pilots.
 The club also offered its members as instructors and the use of its airfield at Eastchurch on the Isle of Sheppey.
 The Admiralty accepted and on 6 December the Commander-in-Chief, The Nore promulgated the scheme to the officers under his jurisdiction and requested that applicants be unmarried and able to pay the membership fees of the Royal Aero Club.
 The airfield became the Naval Flying School, Eastchurch.
-Two hundred applications were received, and four were accepted: Lieutenant C. R. Samson, Lieutenant A. M. Longmore, Lieutenant A. Gregory and Captain E. L. Gerrard, RMLI.
+Two hundred applications were received, and four were accepted: Lieutenant C. R. Samson, Lieutenant A. M. Longmore, Lieutenant R. Gregory and Lieutenant E. L. Gerrard, RMLI.